thewtex/thesis/introduction/background_and_significance.rst

 a high frequency (50 MHz) transducer was employed to monitor ultrasound induced thermal expansion on *in vitro* tissue [Kim2008b]_.
-Yet, it remains to be seen how this technique can be applied *in vivo* where tissue movement, from both bula motion and mechanical strain, is significant [Shi2005a]_.
+Yet, it remains to be seen how this technique can be applied *in vivo* where tissue movement, from both bulk motion and mechanical strain, is significant [Shi2005a]_.

 The thermal strain effect was used to estimate the spatio-temporal temperature changes that occur with another plaque characterization imaging technique,